tinybirdco/use-case-real-time-anomaly-detection/readme.md

 Kicking off the project with a set of data generator tools.
 These tools generate single-value time-series data for a set of sensors.
 Data from the sensors are emitted on a configured interval.

+See the [the data-generator readme](../data-generator/readme.md) for more details.

 ### Trend types

 Sensors can be seeded with a *trend* setting.